 Bridge - 92΄ Long Panel Howe Timber Truss Deck •••• This prototypical bridge as designed is 92΄ long (46ʺ in ½ʺ scale) which the size can be easily changed ± 8-1/3΄ (4-3/16ʺ) designed for single track.
 Easily constructed for a double track for indoor or outdoor railroad gardens.
 These two Howe truss bridges we are offering are similar (Howe was the engineer who popularized the “X” bracing for bridges) but, have different details tieing the elements together with different end piers.

-Bridge - 70΄ Single Track Timber Deck Truss •••• This prototypical bridge is designed at 70΄ long (35ʺ in ½ʺ scale) which the size can be easily changed ±12-½΄ (6.25ʺ).
+Bridge - 70΄ Single and Double Track Long-Panel Timber Deck Truss •••• This truss design is known as a Long-panel Truss of overlapping triangles without vertical posts.
+This type of truss could be used for bridges up to 200 feet long.
+This prototypical bridge as designed is 70΄ long (35ʺ in ½ʺ scale) which the size can be easily changed ±12-½΄ (6.25ʺ).
 Easily constructed for an indoor or outdoor railroad gardens.
-Plan-set includes: 7) super B, 10) super A size sheets, which includes a Bill of Material with a sawing matrix.
-Plan-set contains full size templates and booklet includes weathering options.

 Bridge - 50’ King Post Through Truss •••• Designed as a through bridge, as built picture distinction shows a pony version.
 Construct for indoor or outdoor railroad gardens.
-Plan-set includes 1) 9-½ʺ x 13ʺ drawing and 4) super B size and 7) super A size Bill of Material with a sawing matrix.
-Plan-set contains full size templates with booklet containing weathering options.
+Plan-set includes 4) 13ʺ x 19ʺ super B size drawings and material list, full scale templates and 2) 9-½ʺ x 13ʺ super A size scaling options.

 Bridge - 144΄ Whipple Bowstring Wood Truss •••• Designed for two tracks, obviously it can be built for a single track.
 36ʺ x 26-½ʺ depending on the height of a trestle pier used.